...and the Apollo Program was born

 On 12 September 1962, President John F. Kennedy gave a speech at Rice University on the U.S.'s National Space Effort.
 He reflected this way (John F. Kennedy Presidential Library and Museum, Boston): "But why, some say, the moon?
 Why choose this as our goal?
 And they may well ask why climb the highest mountain?
 Why, 35 years ago, fly the Atlantic?
 Why does Rice play Texas?"
 And he answered: "We choose to go to the moon.
 We choose to go to the moon in this decade and do the other things, not because they are easy, but because they are hard".

 Weeks after having the Soviet Union placed first a human being, Yuri Gagarin, into orbit around the Earth, 12 April 1961, the then U.S. vice president Lyndon Johnson, in a reply to a memorandum, gave his view of the situation to President Kennedy.
-He said the United States of America should be realistic and recognize that other nations, regardless of their appreciation for the idealistic values of the U. S. people, would tend to align with the country that they believed would become the world leader, that is, the winner in the long term.
+He said the United States of America should be realistic and recognize that other nations, regardless of their appreciation for the idealistic values of the U. S. people, would tend to align with the country that they believed would become the world leader, that is, the winner in the long term, regardless if its regime were totalitary or not.
 And at that time, something which was being increasingly identified as one of the most important indicators of global leadership were the dramatic achievements in space.

 THE ANALYSIS OF VON BRAUN